cacttus/xerxes/README.md

 **Overview**

-The Xerxes build system is a free distributed build system for C++ projects that mimics the commercial IncrediBuild build system.
+The Xerxes build system is a free distributed build system for C++ projects that mimics the IncrediBuild build system.

 **Contents**